Driving In Greece – Driving Laws And Road Rules 2025

 Vanessa and Dave from Real Greek Experiences

 Hi!
 We are Vanessa and Dave, an Athenian and an expat living in Athens.
 We’ve been on many road trips around Greece, and have driven thousands of kilometres on highways, mountain roads and dirt roads on the islands.
-If you need any more tips on Greek driving, ask us a question right below, or get in touch on the Real Greek Experiences FB page and FB group.
+Follow us on our social media:

 Essential tips for driving in Greece from a local

-14 thoughts on “Driving In Greece – Driving Laws Αnd Road Rules 2024”
+18 thoughts on “Driving In Greece – Driving Laws And Road Rules 2025”

 1. Found this article to be very close to my own experience of driving in Greece 🙂